Spynie Palace: 17th century

 In 1606, King James restored to the bishopric of Moray the endowments that remained.
 Bishop John Guthrie, who was a well-known royalist, ceased to be the bishop in 1638 when all bishops were deposed by the general assembly – he and his family continued to live at Spynie however.
 Guthrie refused to subscribe to the Covenant and prepared the castle for a siege which duly arrived in 1640 in the form of Covenanter Col. Sir Robert Monro and his 800 men.
 Guthrie surrendered the castle immediately on 16 July and the castle was disarmed, however he was allowed, together with his wife and servants, to stay within the castle.
 Although under house arrest, Guthrie was forced to pay for the upkeep of the garrison of twenty-four men.
 In September 1640, Guthrie was imprisoned in Aberdeen on rather dubious accusations.
 The castle was then granted to the Earl of Moray by King Charles I. Elgin and surrounding areas were staunchly anti-Royalist and after his victory against the Covenanters at Auldearn on 9 May 1645, James Graham, Marquis of Montrose turned his attention towards Elgin.
 The Laird of Innes and Grant of Ballindalloch and some burgesses from Elgin prepared the castle for a siege.
 Montrose occupied Elgin and burned the homes of leading Covenanter supporters in the town and the farmyard buildings belonging to Spynie but did not attempt to take the castle.
 Spynie had become the centre for the Covenanters in the area and this fact had not gone unnoticed by the Royalists.
 The Marquis of Huntly laid siege to the castle in late 1645 leaving Lord Lewis Gordon in charge but the castle's defences held until it was relieved by John Middleton, the future Earl of Middleton.

 Following the restoration of Episcopacy to the Scottish Church in 1662 ownership of the castle passed back to the church, but it was starting to fall into decay.
 Parliament granted Bishop Murdo MacKenzie £1000 for repairs and this sustained the building up to 1689 when the last occupant, Bishop William Hay was expelled after refusing to take an oath of allegiance to King William and Queen Mary.
 The palace passed into the hands of the Crown and the fine ironwork and wood carvings removed.
-Local people plundered the walls for stonework for building works until the early 19th century when it passed in the ownership of James Dunbar-Brander of Pitgaveny.
+Local people plundered the walls for stonework for building works until the early 19th century when it passed into the ownership of James Dunbar-Brander of Pitgaveny.
 It was leased to the Department of the Works in 1974.
 The tower by that time had a pronounced bulge in the east wall - the structure being undermined by attempts by Covenanters to blow it up.

 Major work to stabilise the structure was undertaken during the late 1970s using a large scaffold.
 Ultimately a curtain wall was reinstated disguising a large concrete plinth that prevents the tower from collapsing.
 The Palace was finally opened by Historic Scotland in 1994.